Skip to main content

 Admission requirements and choice of settings

-The entitlement to enrolment in early childhood education and care (ECEC) is universal for all preschool-aged children.
-Parents decide when and where to enrol their child.
+The entitlement to enrolment in preschool education is universal for all preschool-age children.
+Parents decide when and which kindergarten to enrol their child in.

 Place guarantee to ECEC

-Children are entitled to a place in a kindergarten from the age of 11 months.
-Preschool education is not compulsory.
+Children are entitled to a place in a kindergarten.
+Preschool education is not compulsory; parents make enrolment decisions.